—– MYSTERY AND ADVENTURE NOVELS —–

 Cait O’Malley, a newly minted Ph.D., was hired to develop a particle beam weapon for the Navy.
 Initially, she said it was impossible, but over the course of two years, she and her team built a device that was lethal at five miles.
 While she was out of town, her boss test fired the weapon and accidently shot down a commercial airliner.
 Part of the fuselage slams into a car driven by Jack English, an Atlantic City lawyer.
 He survives and works with O’Malley to expose the cover-up.
 Available on Amazon

 In 1933, President Roosevelt ordered all Americans to turn in their gold to the Federal Reserve.
-Do you think the industrialists, bootleggers and corrupt politicians of the day, did it?
+Do you think the industrialists, bootleggers and mobsters of the day, did it?
 Would you, do it?
 And since they probably wanted to keep the whereabouts of that gold secret, they probably didn’t tell anybody where it was.
 They may have gone to their graves with the secret.
 Wil Kiley, a modern day, investigative reporter thinks he can find it.
 Along the way, he runs up against the District Attorney, mobsters, a mystery woman and a woman good with power tools.
 Not that there’s anything wrong with that.
 Available on Amazon.

 Stealing is easy.
 Getting away with it is hard.
 Mathew St. Augustine’s “gift” was that he could visualize the reaction to every action before anyone else could.
 It wasn’t much as superpowers went, but it helped him steal $10 billion from the Federal Reserve Bank of Philadelphia and get away with it.
 Available on Amazon